Box Hill House: Description

 A simple brick 1890s farm house with stone-flagged verandahs, now much extended for institutional use.
 A two-storey brick building behind the house.
 Owned by the Sub Normal Children's Association.

-The complex has a wonderful position on top of a sizeable small hill, Box Hill, north-east of Windsor Road, looking across west to the Blue Mountains, and surveying the surrounding district with good views to Rouse Hill house complex to its southeast.
+The complex is positioned on top of a small hill, Box Hill, north-east of Windsor Road, looking across west to the Blue Mountains, and surveying the surrounding district with good views to Rouse Hill house complex to its southeast.

 Modifications and dates

 The original weatherboard house was rebuilt and renovated between 1895 and 1897 and replaced by a very gracious brick bungalow which survives (in 1988), together with the Stables and the billiard room which was on top of it.
 Gerald George Rouse who grew up at Box Hill believed that there had been an even earlier house there before the weatherboard one.

 The kitchen buildings were not new in 1897, but neither were they the original ones on site.
 Of the original buildings only the stables and the underground tank remained at that time.
 At this time it was a c.2000 acre estate.

 1921subdivision and sale of the estate via the agent H. F. Halloran, except for the homestead block of 212 acre.

 1924sale of 212 acre homestead block.

 Since then it has been much extended for institutional use, obscuring the view of the brick house.